cucumber/common/compatibility-kit/ruby/README.md

 ```

 `Cucumber::CompatibilityKit.gherkin_examples` returns an array that list all the
-gherkinexamples available within the CCK.
+gherkin examples available within the CCK.
 Here, we want to execute all of them with
 the exception of the `retry` one.

 `let(:messages)` executes the cucumber command. `example_path` is provided by the
 CCK.
 It is the path to the folder which contains the feature, and the support code
 required to execute the given example.
 As we use the `--format message` formatter,
-`messages` will then contains the messages as a `ndjson` document.
+`messages` will then contain the messages as a `ndjson` document.

 You can use `gem open cucumber-compatibility-kit` in order to take a look on the
 features, their support code, and the expected messages.They are available in the